IsaacZheng99/CSIT5210-project/README.md

 # CSIT5210-project
-This is the group project for CSIT5210 2023 Fall.
+This is the group project for CSIT5210 2023 Fall HKUST.